TedHusted/awake/awake.md/awake.md

 “Nexus, present today’s briefing.”

 The presentation takes the form of a newscast, which is the template preferred by the last two administrations.
-The anchor is an SI generated composite of popular newscasters, past and present.
+The anchor is a SI-generated composite of popular newscasters, past and present.
 The effect is both eery and strangely comforting.

 The SI generated anchor leans forward slightly, her voice, rich and measured.
 The pauses between segments feel calculated, almost human — but not quite.
 It’s easy to forget you’re not watching a natural person until you notice the perfectly even cadence, absence of hesitations, and some other subtle errors.

 Selected topics include graphics, animations, and video segments that emphasize key points.
 After each segment, the newscaster pauses, in case more information is required.
 POTUS often asks followup questions during the brief.
 Nexus is also linked to the president’s phone in case there are followup questions between briefings.

-Segments include Chosŏn (formerly North Korea) automating more jobs to reduce costs, Quebec’s latest bid to secede from Canada, border security, and Greta Thunberg’s appointment as Prime Minister of Sweden.
+Segments include Quebec’s latest bid to secede from Canada, border security, Cháoxiǎn automating more jobs to reduce costs, and Greta Thunberg’s appointment as Prime Minister of Sweden.

 Martinez simply says “Continue” each time the newscaster pauses.